qubes.vm.dispvm – Disposable VM

 async on_domain_started_dispvm(event, **kwargs)[source]

-Awaits for basic services to be started on preloaded domains and interrupts the domain if the qube has not been requested yet.
+When starting a qube, await for basic services to be started on preloaded disposables and interrupts the domain if the qube has not been requested yet.

 on_property_pre_set_template(event, name, newvalue, oldvalue=None)[source]